 By actively engaging in tackling antimicrobial resistance on a national level, Ghana has made important progress on the issue in the African region.
 Ghana serves as an example to other low- and middle-income countries on how to use a multi-stakeholder platform to develop a policy on antimicrobial resistance.

-In 2010, Martha Gyansa-Lutterodt, the Director of Pharmaceutical Services, Ghana, took part in the working group for the publication ‘The race against drug resistance”.
+In 2010, Martha Gyansa-Lutterodt, the Director of Pharmaceutical Services, Ghana, took part in the working group for the publication ‘The race against drug resistance.”
 Initial evidence from the report revealed a picture of the emerging antibiotic resistance situation in Ghana.
 Concerned, she attended a meeting held by ReAct where she learned more about the global situation and emerging threat.
 Alarmed by the potential consequences of antibiotic resistance and lack of concerted action, she returned to Ghana, determined to set forth action on the national level.
 Taking a stand as a champion on antibiotic resistance, she engaged the Ministry of Health in the issue, and harnessed technical and financial support from ReAct.
 A memorandum of understanding was signed between the two making the start of a multi-year project to address antimicrobial resistance in Ghana.

 Establishment of a National Platform on Antimicrobial Resistance

-Over the coming year, several technical exchange visits were held between ReAct and Ghana to iron out the details of the project and gain further national support.
+Over the coming year, several technical exchange visits were held between ReAct and Ghana to finalize the details of the project and gain further national support.
 ReAct was invited to visit the Ministry of Health to share the work of ReAct and information of what was being done in other countries with regards to antibiotic resistance.
-Participants highlighted the importance of identifying champions interesting in taking up the issue as a key factor to starting a successful initiative.
+Participants highlighted the importance of identifying champions interested in taking up the issue as a key factor to starting a successful initiative.
 Potential stakeholders to be involved in the project were identified.

 Several brainstorming sessions were held on how to address the issue at the national level.
 A consensus was formed that action was needed on both the civil society and political level.
 This led to a plan for the development of a national policy on antimicrobial resistance with a sub-project focusing directly on civil society.
-The Ministry of Health Ghana, with support from Sida, through ReAct, established the National Platform on Antimicrobial Resistance (NPAR) to bring government institutions together with civil society organizations to lead Ghana’s efforts.
+The Ministry of Health Ghana, with support from Sida through ReAct, established the National Platform on Antimicrobial Resistance (NPAR) to bring government institutions together with civil society organizations to lead Ghana’s efforts.

 The platform has representation of key stakeholders with an interest in resistance issues, such as the national agency responsible for development process of pharmaceutical policies in Ghana and the Ghana National Drugs Programme (GNDP).
 A management team steers the efforts with a small group of about 8 people from the Ministry of Health, and led by the Director of Pharmaceutical Services.